stacks-network/docs/src/pages/understand-stacks/command-line-interface.md

 ## Installation

-First, ensure tou have `npm` installed.
+First, ensure you have `npm` installed.
 Next, run the following command in your terminal:

 `npm install -g @stacks/cli`